tanismith/personal-website/static/projects/skincare-products-ecommerce-app-ui-ux.md

 ### Short user description

+To make this possible the brand provided collected information from its users.
+Besides I applied an observational research method to determine behaviors, quotes, responses of the customers by seeing what actually happens in real-time.

+I could determine which type of user will be the app designed for.\
 This app focuses on female users who are looking for vegan products to maintain both facial and body skincare.

 Their commitment and love for ecology motivate them to use products not tested on animals and free of aggressive chemicals.

 They prefer to buy online because of the ease of finding the products they are looking for and the convenience of receiving their products at home.

+## Defining App features

 ### User's conventions on eCommerce